 Placental abruption is when the placenta partially or completely separates from the uterine wall, in some cases leading to heavy bleeding for the mom and nutrient and oxygen deprivation for the baby.

 The cause of abruptions isn’t entirely understood, but there are factors that put some women more at risk, says Andrea Neilson, an OB/GYN from the Women’s Health Clinic of Edmonton.
 Risk factors include illicit drug use, smoking during pregnancy and high blood pressure.
 A sudden impact, like falling or being in a car accident, can also lead to an abruption.

-The biggest risk to the mother when the placenta detaches completely is the possibility of haemorrhaging, or excessive internal bleeding.
+The biggest risk to the mother, when the placenta detaches completely is the possibility of hemorrhaging or excessive internal bleeding.

 Although abruptions are rare, Neilson says it’s important to have any vaginal bleeding in the second and third trimesters investigated immediately.
 Other signs of abruption include a hard or painful uterus, severe abdominal or back pain, and continuous sudden contractions before your baby is full-term.

 Melissa Dean, a midwife and the founder of Casa Nata Birth and Wellness Center in the San Francisco Bay Area, explains that there are different levels of placental abruption, each with varying symptoms.

 According to Dean, "Marginal abruption refers to a separation at the edge of the placenta, which is noted by vaginal bleeding."
 She also notes that "Concealed abruption is the separation of the center of the placenta, with bleeding being concealed, and symptoms would include acute centrally located abdominal pain distinct from uterine contractions."

 Finally, Dean suggests that "complete abruption refers to the total separation of the placenta from the uterine wall, and symptoms would include heavy vaginal bleeding possibly with accompanying clots."